HimesGroup/snpsettest/README.md

 Pre-processing of GWAS summary data is required because the sets of variants available in a particular GWAS might be poorly matched to the variants in reference data.
-SNP matching can be performed either 1) by SNP ID or 2) by chromosome code, base-pair position, and allele codes, while taking into account possible strand flips and reference allele swap.
+SNP matching can be performed using `harmonize_sumstats` either 1) by SNP ID or 2) by chromosome code, base-pair position, and allele codes, while taking into account possible strand flips and reference allele swap.

 ``` r
 # Harmonize by SNP IDs